gulcu/AuthorshipAttribution/README.md

 # NLP-AuthorshipAttribution
-*Predict authors of Turkish novels using stylometric methods*
+*Predicting authors of Turkish novels using stylometric methods.
+I am working with Oktay Güngör on this project.*

 **Project Definition**